willwin4sure/vault/🤔Inference and Information/Information/Conjugate Prior Families for Exponential Families.md

+> Explicitly constructing the conjugate prior family of an exponential family.
+It's another exponential family.

 We [[Conjugate Priors and Sufficient Statistics|just showed]] that conjugate prior families can only exist for exponential families.
 We can show by construction that they actually exist for *all* exponential families.

 > [!claim] (Construction of conjugate prior families)